jenyss/langgraph-codeact-excel-worker/README.md

 ### ```preview_sql_tools_visualize_codeact```

 The agent invokes the ```preview_excel_structure``` & ```complex_duckdb_query``` tools, then delegates the visualization task execution to the CodeAct logic.
 Tool usage is enforced by the system prompt.
+The output in the ```preview_sql_tools_visualize_codeact``` notebook demonstrates how the agent iteratively attempted to generate a visualization, self-correcting along the way until it succeeded.

 **Workflow**